 Observed networks were coherent with literature in different aspects, such as concentration of activity, and clusterization versus connectivity patterns.
 Even so, analysis of data from other virtual environments, such as Facebook, Twitter and LinkedIn, might help understanding how general are these structures and what are convenient uses.

-A related work observed textual production of network sectors~\cite{rcText}.
+A paired article is dedicated to textual production of the network sectors~\cite{rcText}.
 Resulting knowledge purposes networks and participants tipologization, and both topological and textual analysis should foster characterization of interaction networks and participation incidences.

 Stability reported in this article eases tipologization of outliers and more usual participation patterns.